grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

   remote storage.

 # Examples

-￼
-￼The following examples show you how to create `prometheus.remote_write` components that send metrics to different destinations.
+The following examples show you how to create `prometheus.remote_write` components that send metrics to different destinations.
-￼

 ### Send metrics to a local Mimir instance
-￼

 You can create a `prometheus.remote_write` component that sends your metrics to a local Mimir instance:

 ```river